callMeBigBen/15618-CacheSim-Page/README.md

 4. Miss rate vs total cache size
 5. Coherence Traffic vs Programs with different access patterns
 6. Memory Traffic vs Programs with different access patterns

+## Oustanding Concerns

+We primarily have the following tasks remaining
+1. Enhance cache implementation to incorporate non-blocking semantics
+2. Generate test plan for carrying out performance study using our simulator (XTSim)

+We are majorly concerned with the remaining time we have since we're doing an early poster session.
+We are confident of achieving the 100% goal but are not completely sure of completing the 125% goal of enhancing the implementation to incorporate directory based coherency protocol.